Top 4 Methods for Cold Call Coaching with a Remote SDR Team

 That said, mock calls are an incredibly valuable tool and an important piece of the coaching puzzle.
 That is if you avoid the pitfalls above.

-Plus, the future of mock calls is bright, especially with AI-powered tools like SecondNature.ai leading the way through providing realistic mock scenarios accompanied by structured training modules for reps to complete as part of their required onboarding and continued development.
+Plus, the future of mock calls is bright, especially with AI-powered tools like SecondNature.ai leading the way by providing realistic mock scenarios accompanied by structured training modules for reps to complete as part of their required onboarding and continued development.

 Call Recording Analysis